 I can’t tell you how important this sewing machine feature is in our sewing classes.
 It gives the teacher piece of mind that no matter how young or inexperienced our students are (typically the youngest we teach is age 6) there’s not a lot of damage that can be done on “turtle” speed.

 3. Red Painters Tape on Sewing Machines

-4. Threading the sewing machine only when machine is OFF
+4. Threading the sewing machine only when the machine is OFF

 5. Handling Scissors

 All the standard scissor rules apply in our sewing studio: Walk with the blade in your hand, when handing someone a pair of scissors hand them the handle first, no air cutting, no cutting paper with fabric scissors, etc. But one of the things we have in our studio that works really well is having different levels of fabric scissors.
 All of our fabric scissors hang on our scissor wall in their respective sections.
-Based on age & skill level, they only use a certain level of scissor.
+Based on age & skill level, they only use a certain level of scissors.
 We’ve got small handled scissors that are sharp and cut beautifully but in the wrong hands, there might be stitches involved.
-So for these young/beginner students we have small handed scissors that will cut fabric, but are in no way sharp enough to cut flesh.
-As students show us their cutting abilities improve, the type of scissor they can use will move to the next level.
+So for these young/beginner students, we have small-handled scissors that will cut fabric but are in no way sharp enough to cut flesh.
+As students show us their cutting abilities improve, the type of scissors they can use will move to the next level.

 6. Pins & Pin Cushions